pagkly/Zed/Investopedia4/How Performance Bonds Work.md

 Jobs that require payment and performance bonds go through job or project bidding first.
 As soon as the job or project is awarded to the winning bidder, payment and performance bonds are provided as a guarantee for the completion of the project.

-[Performance bonds](https://www.investopedia.com/articles/investing/010516/how-evaluate-bond-performance.asp) are common in construction and real estate development.
-In such situations, an owner or investor may require the developer to assure that contractors or project managers procure performance bonds, in order to guarantee that the value of the work will not be lost in the case of an unforeseen negative event.
+[Performance bonds](https://www.investopedia.com/articles/investing/010516/how-evaluate-bond-performance.asp) are common in construction and real [[Estate|estate]] development.
+In such situations, an owner or investor may require the developer to assure that contractors or project managers procure performance bonds, in order to guarantee that the value of the work [[Will|will]] not be lost in the case of an unforeseen negative event.

 Performance bonds are also used in commodity contracts.